celehs/kesernetwork/inst/app/doc/documentation.md

 ### Using the app

-This tool allows to infer relatedness among diseases, treatment, procedures and laboratory measurements.
+This tool allows the user to infer relatedness among diseases, treatment, procedures and laboratory measurements.
 By performing KESER across all PheCode and RxNorm, we create a knowledge map to help identify and visualize :

 - the node-wise relationship between a **target code** (currently only PheCode or RxNorm can be a target node) and its **neighborhood codes** (PheCode, RxNorm, Procedure codes and Labs)